aprilnovak/nekRSDoc/source/theory.rst

      or special low-:math:`Re_t` treatments.

-These two aspects contribute to better predictions of complex flows with reduced numerical complexity associated with wall functions or introducing damping functions that can cause stiff behavior [Kok]_ and inaccurate flow predictions.
+These two aspects contribute to better predictions of complex flows with reduced numerical complexity associated with wall functions or damping functions that can cause stiff behavior [Kok]_ and inaccurate flow predictions.
 By introducing the definition of :math:`\tau\equiv 1/\omega`, the :math:`k`-:math:`\tau` model attemps to improve upon the :math:`k`-:math:`\omega` model in two main ways -